How to Grow Candytuft FLowers

 Candytuft plants are very easy to grow.
 They prefer full to partial sun and well-drained soil.

-Candytuft flowers are perfect for rock gardens.
-Water them during dry periods, once or twice per week.
-Add a general-purpose fertilizer once or twice a season.
+Established plants are drought tolerant.
+Water them during dry periods, once or twice per week after the top of the soil has dried out.
+Add a general-purpose fertilizer no more than once or twice a season, if grown in poor soil.

 Insects and Plant Disease